b0bh00d/QtDropbox2/README.md

 are circumscribed to the QDropbox2Folder class, etc.

 Like the original project, some features have both synchronous and asynchronous (signal/slot-base) versions.
-Some are synchronous only because they involve small amounts of data.
+Some do not have corresponding asynchronous versions because only small amounts of data are involved in the exchanged, so should not provide taxing.

 The unit tests have also been greatly expanded to exercise most of the feature set.
 All unit tests exercise only synchronous calls; QtTest doesn't appear to provide a mechanism for handling signal/slot-based tests.

 ### Current status
-QtDropbox2 currently provides a robust interface to Dropbox, but it does not currently wrap any of the APIv2 "sharing" interfaces.
+QtDropbox2 provides a robust interface to Dropbox, but it does not currently wrap any of the APIv2 "sharing" interfaces.
 If there is interest in having those, I will add them in the future.
 For now, however, it nicely satisfies my particular needs.

+Additionally, the library does not currently implement the "upload_session" REST interface, which provides for sending files that are greater than 150MB in size.
+I realize this is a severe limitation, and I will look into implementing this when I have the time.

 I have largely re-used the documentation system from the original project, but may make some more adjustments in the future.